 In general, limited partnerships are only used for the two following purposes:

 1) To create commercial real estate projects where the limited partner is responsible for investing money for the project while the general partner is the manager and organizer for the maintenance and construction of the project.
 The limited partner receives a return from the income stream of the completed project.

-In such a case, the limited partner serves as the passive investor.
-Apartment complexes and shopping malls are a few examples of the projects that can be managed and built by using a limited partnership.
+In such a case, the limited partner serves as a passive investor.
+Apartment complexes and shopping malls are a few examples of projects that can be managed and built by using a limited partnership.